DESTRealm/optionally/README.md

-Optionally may throw an exception if you've told it to expect a `->value()` but the user didn't specify one, if you've used `->requiredIfNull()` or if you're using `test` to filter out invalid values.
-Conveniently, Optionally will also throw an exception if you've forgotten to append `->argv()` to your options list, reminding you that it doesn't know you're not finished!
+Optionally may throw an exception if you've told it to expect a `->value()` but the user didn't specify one, if you've used `->requiredIfNull()` or if you're using `->test()` to filter out invalid values.
+Conveniently, Optionally will also throw an exception if you've forgotten to append `->argv()` to your options list, reminding you that it doesn't know you're finished!

 Handling exceptions is easy, and once the help generator is finished, it'll be even easier: